A Personal Experience:

 I have sponsored five men in my recovery so far.

 All but one were straight men.
 We will call the other one “Joseph.”
 I was a little over two years sober when I began working with Joseph.
-He was the fourth person I had sponsored, so I had some experience as a whole.
-It was a typical sponsor/sponsee relationship.
+He was the fourth person I had sponsored, so I had some experience.
+We started as a typical sponsor/sponsee relationship.
 We would talk on the phone daily for a “check in,” we would go to meetings together and meet one-on-one weekly.
-We would read out of our literature and began his journey of recovery.
+We would read out of our literature and work on his journey of recovery.

 It was only a few weeks into this process that I began to see that things could go down the wrong path.
 There was a sense of more going on than just working on our program.
-I knew this had the potential to cause great harm to him and myself.
+I knew this attraction had the potential to cause great harm to him and myself.
 I had to make a decision.
 He now has another sponsor and is coming up on nine months sober.
-He never knew why I made the decision I made.

-There is nothing more important to me that my sobriety today, no matter what difficult decisions need to be made along the way.
-So is it a gender specific issue?
-It is a safe place issue for me.
+There is nothing more important to me than my sobriety, no matter what difficult decisions need to be made along the way.
+So my belief is that sponsorship should be first and foremost a relationship that feels safe.
+In most cases, that sense of safety requires a complete lack of sexual tension or attraction.

 Share This Post: